ImBIOS/ImBIOS/README.md

 ##### LIBRARY PRODUCTS

-- [➡️ʦ next-to-ts](https://github.com/ImBIOS/next-to-ts), a codemod to convert Next.js JavaScript to TypeScript
+- [➡️ next-to-ts](https://github.com/ImBIOS/next-to-ts), a codemod to convert Next.js JavaScript to TypeScript

 If you'd like to discuss any sort of opportunity, feel free to [contact me](mailto:hi@imam.dev).